 What if I do CPR wrong?

 The only bad CPR is the CPR that is not done at all.
-There is a chance that doing chest compressions can break a rib, but early CPR and application of an AED can save a life!
+Early CPR and AED use can save a life!

 Can anyone use an AED?